Indiana Eviction Process 2026: 10-Day Notices, Court Steps & Tenant Rights

 Nonpayment of Rent: 10-Day Notice to Pay or Quit

-For nonpayment of rent, Indiana law requires landlords to provide a 10-day notice.
-This notice must:
+For nonpayment of rent, Indiana Code §32-31-1-6 generally requires a landlord to provide at least a 10-day notice before seeking possession.
+This notice should:

 • Be in writing